Julian22222/PRACTICE/CICD/README.md

 # Work with variables in GitHub Actions

-- most often used is --> Secret
+- most often used with --> Secret (from GitHub page)

 To get an access of Secret -->